KayetanMatysiak/Pi-Weather-Station/README.md

 ## Setup
-Make sure to enable GPiO by using command:<br>
+Make sure to enable GPIO by using command:<br>
 >sudo raspi-config<br>
+However I strongly suggest to use Raspberry Pi Imager for the initial setup of your SD card - you can enable GPIO, SSH and configure WiFi<br>
 Following the instructions from Waveshare<br>
 - Install BCM2835 libraries<br>
 >wget http://www.airspayce.com/mikem/bcm2835/bcm2835-1.71.tar.gz<br>